 Problem Definition and Conjecture

 The starting point of many inconsequential innovations in organizations is a fascination for a tool or technology.
 Then follows the process of ideation on how to use the technology in a specific environment and finally assess the potential benefits.
-This tool-based thinking approach leads to ideas like using chat bots for customer service.
+This tool-based thinking approach leads to ideas like using chatbots for customer service.
 The benefit of manpower cost reduction becomes the promise.
 However, the fact that in most cases they are not as effective as human beings makes the idea disruptive, only for customer experience.

 It is very critical to focus on a chronic unresolved problem of customers, as a starting point of thinking, to make a breakthrough innovation.
-When the problem is unresolved for ages, it implies that no one else has done it –it can be a source for a competitive advantage, if solved.
+When the problem is unresolved for ages, it implies that no one else has done it –it can be a source of a competitive advantage if solved.
 These are problems, which even the customer will not voice, as he is accustomed to it.

-However, picking up minor symptomatic problems, based on voice of customer, for resolution, won’t lead to a major breakthrough.
+However, picking up minor symptomatic problems, based on the voice of the customer, for resolution, won’t lead to a major breakthrough.
 For example, ideas like auto-replenishing, by taking signals of stock directly from a fridge of a customer, do not really solve a major problem for the customer.
 It is no wonder that the idea did not take off, despite the hype and investments around it in the late ‘90s.

 One needs a well-defined thinking template to do a proper systemic analysis and identify a chronic, yet significant problem.
 Problem definition tools of TOC enable users to clearly differentiate between core problems and minor symptomatic issues.

-Chronic fundamental problems also present themselves as severe conflicts or contradictions – any current ideas of dealing with them only leads to another problem.
+Chronic fundamental problems also present themselves as severe conflicts or contradictions – any current ideas of dealing with them only lead to another problem.
 Hence a breakthrough approach requires one to break the conflict without compromises.
 The thinking tools of TOC help verbalize the conflict or the contradiction and the underlying assumptions.
 This approach forces users to challenge the very conflict and not look for optimization solutions.

 The tools of solution detailing forces users to specify boundary conditions and the detailed logical narratives of the solutions so that the proposed solutions are open to criticism and modification if reality differs from the stated assumptions.

-The thinking tool for designing implementation plan focuses on sequencing solutions in terms of small yet significant steps.
+The thinking tool for designing an implementation plan focuses on sequencing solutions in terms of small yet significant steps.
 This allows one to develop a robust implementation plan while containing the risks at every stage.
 This approach provides the courage to try out new ideas without the fear of big failures.